Atlas-OS/docs/docs/getting-started/installation.md

 1. Follow the on-screen instructions from AME Wizard to successfully install AtlasOS.

 !!! danger "AME Wizard closing and/or being deleted?"
-    To prevent Windows Defender from closing and deleting AME Wizard, you should add AME Wizard to the exclusion list in the Windows Security settings.
-This is usually necessary when a new version of AME Wizard is released, which has not been used by many people yet.
+    Add AME Wizard as an exclusion in the Windows Security settings, or disable **Real Time Protection**.
+This is usually necessary when a new version of AME Wizard is released, which has not been used much yet.

-    To read more about this, view the [Security Exceptions](https://docs.ameliorated.io/guides/security-exceptions.html) docs from the Ameliorated team.
+    To read more about this, view our [**AME Wizard Deleted**](../faq-and-troubleshooting/common-questions/ame-wizard-deleted.md) page.

 ### :material-microsoft-windows-classic: Your old Windows installation

-Your previous Windows installation has been moved to a `Windows.old` folder in your Windows drive.
+If you reinstalled Windows using the method on the documentation, your previous Windows installation has been moved to a `Windows.old` folder in your Windows drive.
 This contains all of your old Windows user data, meaning that you can retrieve any data you may need from it.

 When you're certain all data needed has been retrieved, follow these steps to delete it:

-1. Open **Windows Settings** :material-arrow-right: **System** :material-arrow-right: **Storage**
+1. Open **Windows Settings** -> **System** -> **Storage**
 1. Click **Temporary files**, and wait for it to scan your files
 1. Select **Previous version of Windows**, and then click **Remove files**